dissemin/dissemin/doc/sphinx/add_your_own_repository.rst

 Dissemin does generate these type of letters individually per repositor.
 This way the letter fits your needs in terms of design, content and legal character.
-We prefill the letter with all necessary data, so that the depositor just has to sign and send you the letter.
+We can prefill the letter with all necessary data, so that the depositor just has to sign and send you the letter.

-After the deposit the depositors are informed that heey need to fill in such a letter and send it to your repository administration.
+After the deposit the depositors are informed that they need to fill in such a letter and send it to your repository administration.
 They can directly download this letter.
 Of course they can regenerate this letter at any point in time as long you haven't published the resource.